 3. The server may continue to send further ProvideAssistanceData messages to the target containing the periodic assistance data announced in step 2 when each additional periodicity condition occurs.

 NOTE: The target device expects a ProvideAssistanceData messages at the in Step 2 announced interval(s).
-If some or all of the assistance data is not available at each periodic interval, an error indication is provided in the positioning method specific IE (e.g., IE A-GNSS-Error).
+If some or all of the assistance data is not available at each periodic interval, either via LPP or via RRC/SIB broadcast, an error indication is provided in the positioning method specific IE (e.g., IE A-GNSS-Error).

 4. If the target requires the session to end, the target sends an Abort message to the server for transaction T2 that may optionally include an abortCause.
 Remaining steps are then omitted.